Species Introduction

 Q: How do I properly acclimatise Balloon Sailfin Mollies to my aquarium?

-Acclimatising your Balloon Sailfin Mollies is crucial for their successful integration into your aquarium.
-Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
-Then, gradually add small amounts of tank water into the bag every 5 minutes for about 30 minutes.
-This process helps them adjust to the water parameters of your aquarium.
-Finally, gently net the fish into the tank, avoiding adding any bag water to your aquarium to prevent contamination.
-Monitor them closely for signs of stress.
+Acclimatising Balloon Sailfin Mollies is crucial for their health.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
+This process allows the fish to adjust to the water parameters in your tank.
+Once acclimatised, gently net the fish into the aquarium, discarding the bag water to prevent contamination.

 ✓ Expert Tip